paolodenti/task-async-loop/README.md

 # Task async Loop

-**Task Async Loop** is a Node.js module, with no dependencies, that allows you to run sequentially, in an asynchronous loop, any synchronous/asynchronous/promise task.
+**Task Async Loop** is a Node.js module, with no dependencies, that allows you to run sequentially, in an asynchronous loop, any synchronous/asynchronous/promise based task.

 -   Each loop execution is started when the previous task execution stops.